Sunday Edit

 Finding the Perfect Gua Sha Tool

-When seeking the perfect gua sha tool, opt for one that will provide you with some versatility.
+When seeking the perfect gua sha massage tool, opt for one that will provide you with some versatility.

 “The different shapes are often a combination of preference and the main areas of concern.
 For example, someone who wants to focus on the jawline would want a shape that has a concave dent,” says Musavvir.
 “The important features a gua sha tool should have are a longer edge, a shorter edge and at least one rounded corner.”